Tuesday, June 11, 2024

 The electric car is either a short-term profit center for enterprising marketeers who will not be on the hook for dealing with the mass of toxic waste their products will have created before the public finally notices their being sold a Betamax, or, they’re a totalitarian government’s wet dream, in which no one can travel freely unless granted access to the electrical grid.

 Gas cars are better.
 In every way.
 They provide more freedom, they are less toxic, drilling for oil is far less destructive to the environment than mining for battery commodities, gas cars can be worked on and repaired more easily, and maintaining a running car for many years is the most efficient way to maintain a car.
 Buying new cars every couple of years is the least environmentally friendly thing you can do.
 An electric car only becomes more efficient than a gas car after the 300,000th mile.
-Find a used electric car that has that many miles on it.
+Try to find a used electric car that has that many miles on it.

 Stop trying to make electric cars happen.
 They’re inefficient, toxic, and less reliable long term than any current internal combustion technology.
 If electric cars were better than gas cars, we’d all buy them within a year.
 It’s been a couple decades now that they’ve been trying to force electric cars down our throats and we simply don’t want them.
 To the Pete Buttigieg’s of the world, it’s not because we’re too dumb, it’s because we’re not falling for it.
 We’re actually able to discern a better product from an inferior product.
 Electric cars are an inferior product that are less environmentally friendly than gas cars when their whole lifespan is taken into consideration.
 Electric cars may relocate CO2 emissions from the tailpipe to the power plant (or the Chinese solar panel manufacturing facility), but for the tradeoff of re-locating our CO2 emissions we are asked to give up too much.
 We don’t like the risk of being stranded, we don’t like that we’re more likely to need a new car sooner, we don’t like that we’ll be more dependent on FEMA after a storm event, the list goes on and on.
 But mainly, we don’t like being told an outright lie: that there is something environmentally friendly about electric cars.